clicrdv-admin/omnipay/README.md

      - `Omnipay::CANCELED` : the payment was canceled by the user.
      - `Omnipay::PAYMENT_REFUSED` : the payment was refused on the gateway side.
-     - `Omnipay::INVALID_RESPONSE` : there was an error parsing the response from the gateway.
-     - `Omnipay::WRONG_SIGNATURE` : the response seemed good and successful, but didn't match the former redirection (e.g : the amounts are not matching).
+     - `Omnipay::INVALID_RESPONSE` : there was an error parsing the response from the gateway. redirection (e.g : the amounts are not matching).
  - `:error_message (string)` : a more detailed trace of the context of the error